gerpy/rpm-install/README.md

 ### Dolphin

 Built-in shaders don't help.
-Clownacy has ported GLSL shaders  for the standalone Dolphin
+Clownacy has ported GLSL shaders for the standalone Dolphin (https://clownacy.wordpress.com/2023/06/30/porting-crt-shaders-from-retroarch-to-dolphin/).
+Latest versions are found in this repo : https://github.com/dolphin-emu/dolphin/tree/master/Data/Sys/Shaders.
+The shaders are `crt-pi.glsl` and `crt-lottes-fast.glsl`.
+They are supposed to expose parameters to the Dolphin UI but Dolphin on Android doesn't have the same features as on Windows.
+So the shaders need tweaking for best rendering :
+- Scanlines produce a lot of moire/banding artifacts on the RPM, up to a point that the shaders are not useable
+- There shouldn't be apparent scanlines in a first place for Gamecube 480p content.

+To remove scanlines as well as curvature, the shaders need to be modified in an editor : default values must be changed.

 ### NetherSX2